enkidevs/curriculum/General/Networking/http-request.md

 - `User-Agent` Mozilla/5.0 (X11; Linux x86_64) together with Accept and Accept-Language specify details about your web browser, what type of things your browser can accept and the language it accepts;
 - `Refering page` specifies which documents refer you to the page;
 - `Cookies` every time a server sends a response to your browser it has the opportunity to send a `cookie` as well, they are small bits of information which contain data your browser stores;
 - `Connection control` keep-alive.

 ---
 ## Practice

-What does the fox says?
-???
+Bad implementations of `HTTP/1.0` were producing extra ???
+?

-* right answer
+* CRLF
-* wrong answer
+* Requests
-* wrong answer 2
+* Cookies

 ---
 ## Revision

-What does the fox says?
-???
+??? contain information that is already stored by your browser.

-* right answer
+* Cookies
-* wrong answer
+* User-Agent
-* wrong answer 2
+* Accept